nicbarajas/sva-ixd-thesis/_drafts/2015-11-30-crazy-walls-assumptions-thanksgiving.md

 Despite that, it wasn’t a completely one-person operation.
 At my parents’ house, at least, I managed to involve my mother in the project to help speed things up.
 What I noticed from that interaction was about being able to centralize preparatory space—because of some of the fixed equipment in the kitchen, my mother had to work in the dining room in order to get some thing ready, which in retrospect was kind of crazy.

 The other obvious problem I encountered was around tools.
 It’s unclear to me how this happens, but in all three places I cooked—my aunt’s, my grandmother’s and my parents’—nobody had a decent knife.
 Surfaces on which to cut were also difficult to come by in most cases.
+I still can’t put my finger on it but something is missing.

-## Looking ahead
+## Looking Ahead

-Ultimately, I think I need to create a physical manifestation of my thesis so far, as it feels like it’s leaking out of my brain.
+What feels important coming up will be a physical manifestation of my thesis so far.
+It feels like it’s leaking out of my brain.
+The assumption map was a start, but it needs a bigger output.